bearcove/rubicon/README.md

 _Logo by [Misiasart](https://www.deviantart.com/misiasart)_

-rubicon enables a dangerous form of dynamic linking in Rust through cdylib crates and carefully-enforced invariants.
+rubicon enables a form of dynamic linking in Rust through cdylib crates and carefully-enforced invariants.

 ## Name